HPI-CH/CognitIDE/README.md

 }
 ```

-### gaze.json
+### measurements.json
-Array of recorded gaze elements in json format.
+Array of recorded physiological data in json format.

 ```
 [